Algorithm Framework

 method, read the Insight objects from the Object Store and add them to the Insight Manager.

-class ObjectStoreChartingAlgorithm(QCAlgorithm): def Initialize(self): self.insight_key = f"{self.ProjectId}/insights" self.SetUniverseSelection(ManualUniverseSelectionModel([ Symbol.Create("SPY", SecurityType.Equity, Market.USA) ])) self.SetAlpha(ConstantAlphaModel(InsightType.Price, InsightDirection.Up, timedelta(5), 0.025, None))
+class ObjectStoreChartingAlgorithm(QCAlgorithm): def initialize(self): self.insight_key = f"{self.project_id}/insights" self.set_universe_selection(ManualUniverseSelectionModel([ Symbol.create("SPY", SecurityType.EQUITY, Market.USA) ])) self.set_alpha(ConstantAlphaModel(InsightType.PRICE, InsightDirection.UP, timedelta(5), 0.025, None))

 from Newtonsoft.Json import JsonConvert from System.Collections.Generic import List